10 Demand Generation Tools for 2026: A B2B Buyer’s Guide by Stage

 How Martal fits the category

 Martal’s AI SDR platform has run on this hybrid architecture since before “AI SDR” was a category name.
-The platform is purpose-trained on 15+ years of B2B outbound data, 40M+ campaigns, and 50M+ sales interactions — not a generic LLM dropped into a sales workflow.
-Senior onshore Sales Executives — averaging 3–5 years of B2B experience and operating in your buyers’ timezone — run the outbound prospecting function while the AI handles research, intent monitoring, sequencing, and deliverability infrastructure underneath them.
+The platform is purpose-trained on 15+ years of B2B outbound data, and 50M+ analyzed sales interactions, Martal’s own campaign outcomes rather than generic web text.
+Senior onshore Sales Executives (averaging 3–5 years of B2B experience and operating in your buyers’ timezone) run the outbound prospecting function while the AI handles research, intent monitoring, sequencing, and deliverability infrastructure underneath them.

-The trade-offs relative to the autonomous category are honest: we don’t price per email sent, and we don’t promise to replace your sales function with software.
-We’re built for teams that want the AI productivity advantages without the deliverability risks, the messaging quality drift, and the customer-churn rates the autonomous category has produced so far.
-Different motion, different result.
+Pricing is engagement-based rather than per email sent, and the model pairs the platform with experienced SDRs on complex deals.
+Martal is built for teams that want the AI productivity advantages without the deliverability risks, the messaging quality drift, and the customer-churn rates the autonomous category has produced so far.

 Three questions to answer before signing any AI SDR contract